gpt2ent/fg-airport-sketcher/README.md

 As of now, the program does not automatically create .xml airport metadata.

+One of the points of the program does not need any elevation data - it generates fake elevation data from constant elevation value.

 # Dependencies

 1. This program utilizes Docker TerraGear image to convert the airport data.
 Therefore, you need to have Docker installed.
 Additionally, on Linux, it should be able to start without sudo: see [this page](https://docs.docker.com/engine/install/linux-postinstall/) if you can only run docker with sudo.
 2. This program has been written for FlightGear 2020.3 and tested on version 2020.3.18.
 3. This program has been tested with python==3.11.4, numpy==1.25.2 on Ubuntu Linux.
-However, you should be able to run it in Windows and slightly older versions of python3 and numpy, as nothing too new is used.
+However, in theory you should be able to run it in Windows and slightly older versions of python3 and numpy, as nothing too new is used.

 # Usage